Last Legionary: Deathwing Over Veynaa (1980)

 Keill is sent to a planetoid by the Overseers, to determine if their recent turn to aggression has its roots in the Warlord's influence.
 Known as "The Cluster" it is the only source of a highly effective broad-spectrum antibiotic "Ossidin", and the colonists are attempting to secede from the home planet Veynaa.
 The Overseers are also concerned that the medicine may come under the control of the Warlord.
 Glr stays with his ship while Keill lands on the planet posing as an out of work mercenary.
 He befriends council members Shalet and Quern, freighter pilot Joss, and makes an enemy of an enforcer Groll.
-It transpires that Quern is from the Altered Worlds, and highly telepathic, though Glr is able to shield Keill's mind from Quern's probing.
+It transpires that Quern is from the Altered Worlds, and a very powerful short-range telepath, though Glr is able to shield Keill's mind from Quern's probing.
 Keill suspects that Quern and Groll are Deathwing agents, which is confirmed when Quern announces possession of a doomsday device that will destroy Veynaa.
 A test-firing of the weapon on a nearby moon shows it to be the same weapon that wiped out the Legionaries on Moros.
 As tensions escalate Shalet becomes disillusioned with the rebellion, and suspicious of Quern.
 When Quern imprisons Keill and orders the radiation bomb launched she turns against him and releases Keill, who fights his way to the freighter intending to either prevent liftoff or destroy it.
 On the way he encounters Groll and Quern, killing Groll, but surrendering his weapon when Quern threatens Glr.
 Quern takes Keill prisoner, and gloats that he has already killed Glr, but Keill realises he is mistaken after finding that his mind is still shielded from Querns telepathic probing.
 Glr's alien mind deceived Quern, and after telepathically shocking him, he is killed by Keill.